AurelieGIRAUD/AurelieGIRAUD.github.io/logistic_regression.md

 ✅ In the example above, we can see that Denmark and Iceland are the countries with the least inequalities in our given selection.

+3. Conditionnal probabilities

+At that stage, we have two of the three desired explanatory variables: the average income and the gini index for each given country.
+We only lack now the income class of an individual's parents to move forward into the prediction.
+The idea is to use this variable to predict the probability for an individual to fall into the same lass of income than its parents - this will bring us closer to predict the revenue of an individual.

+We suppose here that we associate with each individual a unique class regardless of the number of parents.
+We are going to simulate this information using a coefficient (specific to each country) measuring a correlation between the income of an individual and the income of its parents.
+This coefficient will be called the elasticity coefficient or relative IGM in income.
+It measures the intergenerational income mobility.